 Workers involved in the mining and processing of mineral sands contain radioactive minerals are occupationally exposed to ionising radiation.
 Current industry exposures are low; regulations, controls and exposure monitoring are required to keep exposures low.

 On this page

-In comparison, average background radiation exposure in Australia is 1.5 mSv per year from natural sources.
-Currently, Australians are exposed to an average of 1.7 mSv per year from medical exposures.
+In comparison average background radiation exposure in Australia is 1.5 mSv per year from natural sources and currently Australians are exposed to an average of 1.7 mSv per year from medical exposures.

 In Australia the use of irradiating apparatus and radiation sources is regulated.
 Each state and territory is responsible for enforcing their respective radiation safety act and regulations in their jurisdictions.
 The Australian government is responsible of enforcing the radiation safety act and regulations of commonwealth entities only.

 - devising, implementing, and regularly reviewing their radiation management plan

 - induction and ongoing training of workers, including contractors.

 - following radiation protection practices specified in the radiation management plan